 Brown rice is uncommon, unless you get lucky at a vegan restaurant.
-But try your luck by asking the (usually English speaking, if not see VEGAN WORDS page) restaurant staff to veganize some of the dishes on the menu.
-It works very well and unlike some of the other countries in Latin America, you should not be surprised by pieces of meat in your veggies.
+But try your luck by asking the restaurant staff to veganize some of the dishes on the menu.
+It usually works well and unlike some of the other countries in Latin America, you should not be surprised by pieces of meat in your veggies.
 People often understand what vegano means, and all understand that when you say “sin carne, pescado, leche y huevos”, you mean it.
 If you are not yet familiar with these words, be sure to check out our Vegan Vocabulary tab for more useful translations of vegan words.

 Don’t forget to go to the open markets, usually open all week except Sundays.
 Though as far as proteins are concerned, you should be eating enough rice and beans to fulfill your daily quota.
 Enjoy La Vida Pura!
 As a vegan you should have it easy here.